High performers using Transcendental Meditation for sustainable performance

 High Performance Requires More Than Discipline

-Gallup’s State of the Global Workplace 2026 reports that only 20% of employees worldwide are engaged, while 40% experienced stress a lot of the previous day.
+Gallup's State of the Global Workplace 2026 reports that 40% of employees experienced stress a lot of the previous day, with managers reporting even higher stress at 45%.
+Source: Gallup 2026

 What Is Transcendental Meditation?